schenke-io/api-client/README.md

 ## Usage

-Build a local class which extends `BaseClient` or `BasejsonClient`.
+Build a local class which extends `BaseClient` or `BaseJsonClient`.

 ```php
 #app/MyClass.php